kancharlaudaysree/drowsiness/README.md

+Driver Drowsiness Detection System

+Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fell asleep while driving.

+The objective of this Python project is to build a drowsiness detection system that will detect that a person’s eyes are closed for a few seconds.
+This system will alert the driver when drowsiness is detected.

+In this Python project, we will be using OpenCV for gathering the images from webcam and feed them into a Deep Learning model which will classify whether the person’s eyes are ‘Open’ or ‘Closed’.
+The approach we will be using for this Python project is as follows :

+Step 1 – Take image as input from a camera.
+Step 2 – Detect the face in the image and create a Region of Interest (ROI).
+Step 3 – Detect the eyes from ROI and feed it to the classifier.
+Step 4 – Classifier will categorize whether eyes are open or closed.
+Step 5 – Calculate score to check whether the person is drowsy.

+Let’s now understand how our algorithm works step by step.

+Step 1 – Take Image as Input from a Camera

+With a webcam, we will take images as input.
+So to access the webcam, we made an infinite loop that will capture each frame.
+We use the method provided by OpenCV, cv2.VideoCapture(0) to access the camera and set the capture object (cap). cap.read() will read each frame and we store the image in a frame variable.

+Step 2 – Detect Face in the Image and Create a Region of Interest (ROI)

+To detect the face in the image, we need to first convert the image into grayscale as the OpenCV algorithm for object detection takes gray images in the input.
+We don’t need color information to detect the objects.
+We will be using haar cascade classifier to detect faces.
+This line is used to set our classifier face = cv2.CascadeClassifier(‘ path to our haar cascade xml file’).
+Then we perform the detection using faces = face.detectMultiScale(gray).
+It returns an array of detections with x,y coordinates, and height, the width of the boundary box of the object.
+Now we can iterate over the faces and draw boundary boxes for each face.

+for (x,y,w,h) in faces:
+        cv2.rectangle(frame, (x,y), (x+w, y+h), (100,100,100), 1 )

+Step 3 – Detect the eyes from ROI and feed it to the classifier

+The same procedure to detect faces is used to detect eyes.
+First, we set the cascade classifier for eyes in leye and reye respectively then detect the eyes using left_eye = leye.detectMultiScale(gray).
+Now we need to extract only the eyes data from the full image.
+This can be achieved by extracting the boundary box of the eye and then we can pull out the eye image from the frame with this code.

+Step 4 – Classifier will Categorize whether Eyes are Open or Closed we convert the color image into grayscale using r_eye = cv2.cvtColor(r_eye, cv2.COLOR_BGR2GRAY).
+Then we categorize the eyes are opened or closed.

+Step 5 – Calculate Score to Check whether Person is Drowsy

+The score is basically a value we will use to determine how long the person has closed his eyes.
+So if both eyes are closed, we will keep on increasing score and when eyes are open, we decrease the score.
+We are drawing the result on the screen using cv2.putText() function which will display real time status of the person.

+cv2.putText(frame, “Open”, (10, height-20), font, 1, (255,255,255), 1, cv2.LINE_AA )
+A threshold is defined for example if score becomes greater than 15 that means the person’s eyes are closed for a long period of time.
+This is when we beep the alarm using sound.play()

+Building the drowsiness detector with OpenCV
 To start our implementation, open up a new file, name it detect_drowsiness.py , and insert the following code:

 → Click here to download the code